 British bronze sculpture founders and plaster figure makers, 1800-1980

 Name, business addresses, dates.
-Nature of business.
+Nature of business (note 1)

-of works in museums or on display in public spaces.
+Summary account of works in museums or on display in public spaces.

-Sources: see Resources and bibliography
+For abbreviations, see Resources and bibliography.

 1. Addresses are taken from annual publications such as trade directories or periodicals except where monthly or daily publications or precisely dated documents are available.
 Many directories, such as Post Office London directories, were prepared towards the end of the year preceding publication so that a supplier may have begun and ended business a year earlier than indicated here.
 Overlaps and gaps in date sequence for addresses reflect the availability of evidence.